-Alcoholism has a profound effect on the entire body, especially the brain, heart, pancreas, mouth, liver and immune system.
-In spite of its negative impact, more Americans than ever before consume alcohol on a regular basis.2 Understanding the dangers of alcohol abuse and its impact on society can help you and your loved ones make healthier choices.
+Alcoholism has a profound effect on the entire body, especially the brain, heart, pancreas, mouth, liver, and immune system.
+In spite of its negative impact, more Americans than ever consume alcohol on a regular basis.2 Understanding the dangers of alcohol abuse and its impact on society can help you and your loved ones make healthier choices.

 General Alcohol Statistics

 - In 2018, there were 10,511 alcohol-impaired driving fatalities, totaling 29% of all traffic fatalities for the year.
 3